 One of the most fascinating things about history is how small events can change the world.
 It is, after all, typical of complex systems to be sensitive to small perturbations: it is the story of the butterfly that starts a hurricane.
 And, these perturbations may come from single persons who take a specific, often ill-fated, decision.
 Do you remember when a man named George W. Bush became obsessed with the idea of invading Iraq?

 Let's go back to that remote year.
-In 50 AD, Yeshua Bar Yusef, later to be known as "Jesus Christ" had been executed by the Romans for sedition some twenty years before.
+In 50 AD, Yeshua Bar Yusef, later to be known as "Jesus Christ," had been executed for sedition by the Romans some twenty years earlier.
 But his memory of prophet and healer still lingered.
 Jesus's brother, Yaʻaqov (James) was the leader of a Jerusalem based group - or sect - of Jewish people who followed Jesus' teaching.
 The sect had also started proselytizing among the Goyim (non-jews, or Gentiles).

 It seems that Paul was successful at proselytizing, so much that a split within the sect developed.
 Jews and Gentiles had different traditions, different ideas, different languages.
-They were also geographically separated, with the Jews mostly located in Palestine, whereas it seems that Paul operated mainly in Asia Minor, but also in more remote regions of the Empire.
-Then, there was the question of Jewish dietary habits and, probably more important, that of circumcision.
+They were also geographically separated, with the Jews mostly located in Palestine, whereas it seems that Paul operated mainly in Asia Minor.
+Then, there was the question of Jewish dietary habits and, perhaps more important, that of circumcision.
 It may be that most of the Jewish members of the group wanted that the male Gentiles who joined to be circumcised.
 That was, obviously, a tough requirement and considerable obstacle for the expansion of the sect.

 The split came to a head during that fated dinner that Paul tells us about in his letter to the Galatians.
-Apparently, Peter had come to Antioch - perhaps sent by James - to tell Paul that his male followers should have been all circumcised.
-Later on, some unidentified "agents from James" came to tell Paul the same thing, appearing at a dinner where Paul and Peter were present.
-That precipitated a strong verbal reaction from Paul who insulted his former mentor, Peter, and proclaimed that he had received the Gospel directly from God and that salvation came to followers by following Christ as a divine person, not the Judaic law which imposed circumcision.
+We don't know exactly what precipitated a quarrel between Paul and Peter, the latter having come to Antioch to visit Paul.
+It may have been about the appropriateness of the food served, or the fact of true Jews sitting together at the same table.
+Or, it may be because Peter had come to Antioch - perhaps sent by James - to tell Paul that his male followers should have been all circumcised.
+Later on, some unidentified "agents from James" appeared at the dinner.
+That precipitated a strong verbal reaction from Paul who insulted his former mentor, Peter, and proclaimed that he had received the Gospel directly from God and that salvation came to followers by following Christ as a divine person, not the Judaic law which imposed special dietary rules and circumcision.

 And there we go: the origin of the split between Christianity and Judaism that affected so much the history of the world may have originated at a dinner table in Antioch, a little less than 2000 years ago.